 First, cut the squash at the “waist” – separate the top from the bottom.
 The bottom is full of seeds – scoop them out into the trash or your compost bin.

 Depending on how big your squash is, sometimes I cut the top into two sections to make the “peeling” easier.
 I don’t actually “peel” the squash.
 Cut the ends off the squash so you can place it flat on your cutting board.
 Then, take a sharp knife and cut the thick skin off as close to the orange flesh as possible.

-The final steps: Put the steamed squash in a large bowl.
+Put the steamed squash in a large bowl.
 Add brown sugar and butter to taste … using a potato ricer or pastry blender, mash the squash.
-Taste test and add more sugar if necessary.
+Taste test and add more brown sugar if necessary.
 I like to add a little sea salt and pepper at the end.
 Enjoy!